 Other Ways to Get the Sticky Stuff Off

 As I use coconut oil a lot at home, I always have some in the cupboard.
 I buy a 100% oil because then I can also use it in cooking and on my skin, but it doesn't have to be anything expensive if you plan just to use it around the home.
 If you don't have the oil and don't want to buy it just to clean jars, there are other household substances that you can try if you already have them.

 - Peanut butter.
 It sounds unlikely but some people swear by using this store cupboard favourite to get sticky residue off glass.
 I haven't tried this method because I don't like peanut butter!

 - Baby oil.
 I tried this with results on small patches of sticky residue, but it needs to be left on a long time in my experience, possibly because it is a thin oil.

 - WD40 spray oil is often used around the house for DIY purposes.
 Spray a layer of this and leave it to sink in, and then rub off with a rag.
-This worked well for me when I tried it but i prefer the coconut oil method because the smell of WD40 is quite strong.
+This worked well for me when I tried it but I prefer the coconut oil method because the smell of WD40 is quite strong.